Caixin

 Xiaohongshu

 Xiaohongshu, a lifestyle app, has implemented a "three-step guide" for tagging AI-generated posts.
-It reserves the right to add these labels if creators do not self-declare their use of AI.
-This measure is part of broader Chinese regulations requiring AI-generated content to be clearly marked.
+They also reserve the right to add labels themselves if content creators do not self-declare AI-generated material.
+This is part of a broader regulatory push in China to require clear labeling of AI-generated content on platforms.

 AI generated, for reference only